 Personal team bios that make accountants feel like people

-Lewis CPA is a Chicago/Naperville firm serving high-net-worth individuals ($1M to $30M+), and its standout move is making accountants feel human.
-Team bios include personal details: one member builds LEGO sets, another won a motorcycle raffle, another plays golf.
+Lewis CPA is a Chicago/Naperville firm serving high-net-worth individuals ($1M to $30M+).
+Team bios include personal hobbies and interests.
 Founder Susan S. Lewis is named, and photos are genuine team shots.

 Founder's CPA